-Lease contracts with a sum of lease payments not exceeding \$5,000 have been excluded from the capitalization in the balance sheet.
+In addition, lease contracts with a sum of lease payments not exceeding \$5,000 have been excluded from the capitalization in the consolidated balance sheet.

-Significant assumptions and judgements may be made in applying the requirements of lease accounting, such as the exercise of extension options and determination of discount rates.
+Certain assumptions and judgements may be made in applying the requirements of lease accounting, such as the exercise of extension options and determination of discount rates.